Xilinx/brevitas/README.md

 Brevitas provides a platform both for researchers interested in implementing new quantization-aware training techinques, as well as for practitioners interested in applying current techniques to their models.

 The quantizers currently implemented support variations of uniform affine quantization.
 Non-uniform quantization is currently not supported.

 ## Getting started

-Here's how a simple 4 bit weights, 8 bit activations LeNet looks like, using default settings for scaling:
+Here's how a simple 4 bit weights, 8 bit activations LeNet looks like:

 ```python